 But as much as things change in our districts, schools, and classrooms, many of our thorniest problems remain the same.
 Disproportionate disciplinary outcomes, inequitable achievement results, alarming graduation/pushout/dropout rates, increasing segregation, insufficient college and career readiness, rampant poverty, institutionalized racism, and many more issues show us how far we have to go to realize the potential of our schools.
 To address such trends and successfully navigate the shifting terrain on which good teaching and learning occurs, educators need to be responsive: culturally, politically, ethically, professionally, interpersonally, and locally.

-Dr. Toshalis is committed to supporting educator responsiveness and to cultivating forms of accountability that bolster teacher professionalism rather than deplete it.
+Dr. Toshalis is committed to building educator responsiveness to the patterns above and to cultivating forms of accountability that bolster teacher professionalism rather than deplete it.
 His consultations with educators integrate analyses of current trends with the tools educators need to address them.
 Some recent Tweets about his work can be found here.

 - Culturally responsive classroom discipline: Equity, safety, productivity—and fun!